Telecommunications (Payphone Consultation Document) Guidelines 2012

 To assess net social benefit, the PUSP must have regard, among other matters, to the Payphone (Assessment of Net Social Benefit) Guidelines (NSB Guidelines) prepared by the ACMA.

-The NSB Guidelines (Word [.docx 194 kb] or PDF [314 kb]), which took effect from 7 February 2012, consider the costs and benefits—both financial and non-financial—to all stakeholders and the broader social impacts.
+The NSB Guidelines (Word or PDF), which took effect from 7 February 2012, consider the costs and benefits—both financial and non-financial—to all stakeholders and the broader social impacts.
 To determine the net social benefit, the PUSP is required to undertake an on-balance assessment of the impacts on all affected stakeholders, including the PUSP and the local community concerned.

-On 8 June 2006, the Minister for Communications, Information Technology and the Arts announced a payphone package.
+On 8 June 2006, the then Minister for Communications, Information Technology and the Arts announced a payphone package.
 The package outlines how Telstra and the ACMA will make more information available on consumer rights to payphone services and enhance the process for making complaints about payphones.
-The Minister’s media release is available.

 Telstra’s responsibility under the Universal Service Obligation (USO) is to ensure all people in Australia have reasonable access on an equitable basis to payphones, regardless of where they reside or conduct their business.
 How Telstra meets these obligations is set out in its Standard Marketing Plan (SMP).
-Copies of the SMP can be requested or downloaded from www.telstra.com.au.
+Copies of Telstra's SMP can be downloaded here.

 Section 3.8 of the SMP explains what Telstra must do to provide reasonable access to payphones, including removal criteria.
 It also includes siting, installation and maintenance information.

-For information on the location of Telstra operated payphones you can use the Telstra Payphone Locator service.
+For information on the location of Telstra-operated payphones, you can use the Telstra payphone Locator tool.

 For further information on your rights to a telephone service, including payphones under the Universal Service Obligation, see the ACMA fact sheet.